Wolfgang Abendroth: Expulsion from the SPD

 In 1959, Abendroth took a critical stance towards the Godesberg Program, which represented a fundamental change in the orientation and goals of the SPD away from its class politics and Marxian heritage towards reforming, rather than rejecting, capitalism.
-Publishing his own countrer-programme Abedroth tried to commit the party to maintain and indeed enhance its radical socialist principles.
+Publishing his own counter-programme Abendroth tried to commit the party to maintain and indeed enhance its radical socialist principles.
 As described by Renaudit (2015: p.
 206-7):

 Abendroth's counter-program called for a lively and broadest possible participatory democracy, which required stepping beyond the parliamentary formalism of political democracy.
 The SPD and the socialist trade unions were ideally placed to foster the development of a healthy, extra-parliamentary opposition.
 Direct political participation outside the representative strictures of the parliamentary system would help build the active democratic citizenry needed to withstand the forces of "restoration".
 Renaudit continued: Unrestricted capitalist development rendered political democracy an "empty farce."
 The counter-program observed how elections transformed into "battles of labels without content" [inhaltslose Reklameschlachten].
 Bearing that in mind, the activity of those original models of extra-parliamentary opposition, the trade unions, became all the more important.
 The practice of factory co-determination, for example, served as the "school of democratic administration of the socialist common property of the future."
 Unions were also a school of solidarity.
 In the wider public, they would help alter the reigning spirit of advanced capitalist society, replacing the profit motive with democratic cooperation.
 During the same period, Abendroth maintained his good relations with the socialist German Student Union (SDS), the student organization of the SPD, even after the SPD had no longer professed Marxism and severed all ties with its previous student organization.
 As a result, he and several other professors were asked by the party executive to give up their support for the SDS.
 He refused.

 The SPD party executive published a decision in November 1961 that membership in the SDS and/or in the Sozialistische Förderer-Gesellschaft, which was founded to financially support the SDS, was "incompatible with membership in the Social Democratic Party of Germany".
 As a consequence, Abendroth was expelled from the party in December 1961.
 Abendroth announced that, together with the Berlin political scientist Ossip K. Flechtheim and other social democratic university teachers, he would prove in court that authoritarian tendencies that contradict the Basic Law were increasing in the SPD.